aidtopia/fortran-adventure/README.md

 msbuild fortran\fortran.sln -p:Configuration=Release
 ```

+#### Another system

-> If you use another toolchain, like clang or gcc, you'll have to cobble together a script or makefile to compile and link all of the C++ files in the `fortran` subdirectory.
-The translator uses some features from C++20 (and perhaps even newer), which probably requires specifying the C++ standard to use as a compiler option.
+If you use another toolchain, like clang or gcc, you'll have to cobble together a script or makefile to compile and link all of the C++ files in the `fortran` subdirectory.

+**NOTE:**  The translator uses some features from C++23.
+For gcc and clang, make sure you're using a fairly recent version and specify `-std:c++23` among the options on the compiler command line.

 ### 3. Get the Adventure code

-I haven't included Adventure sources in this repository, so you'll have to download them from somewhere.
+I haven't included Adventure sources in this repository, so you'll have to download them.
 I suggest starting with the aforementioned [Adventure Family Tree](https://mipmip.org/advfamily/advfamily.html) and using its links to the [Interactive Fiction Database](https://ifdb.org/).

 The example below downloads the WOOD0350v2 version, which is a good one to start with.